 If you wish to pursue or already work as a teacher/trainer in the post-16 sector, you can enrol on a Level 3 Award in Education and Training or a Level 4 Certificate in Education and Training to teach in a wide range of contexts.
 These qualifications are ideal for you if you have just started your teaching or training role or want to progress in your area of work.

 On top of that, the Level 5 Diploma in Education and Training is the most advanced and recognised qualification in the UK for the post-16 education sector.
-It allows you to apply for and gain QTLS (Qualified Teaching Learning and Status) rewarded by the Society for Education and Training (SET) making you a specialist in your area and enabling you to teach 5 NVQ / RQF courses in the FE sector.
+This Level 5 DET qualification allows you to apply for and gain QTLS (Qualified Teacher Learning and Skills Status) rewarded by the Society for Education and Training (SET) that enables you to show your progression and commitment to excellence within the Further Education (FE) and Skills sector.

 Career Advisor